Kong/docs.konghq.com/app/enterprise/2.3.x/plugins/oidc-curity.md

 ## Kong Dev Portal Authentication

-The [Kong Developer Portal][kong-dev-portal-doc] is a part of Kong Enterprise Gateway.
+The [Kong Developer Portal][kong-dev-portal-doc] is a part of {{site.ee_product_name}}.
 The portal enables developers to access and manage configured services and documentation to provide a streamlined onboarding process.
 The Kong Dev Portal supports various options for user authentication and access control.
-This artiguide outlines how to configure the Kong OpenID Connect Plugin to leverage the Curity Identity Server as a third-party Identity Provider for user Authentication to the Dev Portal.
+This guide outlines how to configure the Kong OpenID Connect Plugin to leverage the Curity Identity Server as a third-party Identity Provider for user Authentication to the Dev Portal.

 ### Curity Setup